aleksimatias/real-estate/README.md

 ## About

-This is a Next.js project bootstrapped with create-next-app.
+A Next.js Project that utilizes Chakra UI.

-All styling is done with Chakra.
+API For this project was provided by RapidAPI.

-The API used for this project was provided by RapidAPI.
+Live demo available on [Vercel](https://real-estate-am.vercel.app/).